The Neighborhood Justice Center

 • Walk-in Requests

 Regardless of the referral source, in the majority of cases both parties must voluntarily agree to participate in the program.
 Occasionally, the courts will require one or both parties to participate.
-Mediations are scheduled Monday-Friday during normal business hours.
+Mediations are scheduled Tuesday - Friday during normal business hours.

 Where to find us: